pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    sudo apt-get update

-Apt-get is used to install the required packages to build CNDP and its dependencies.
+Apt-get is used to install the required packages to build FGEN and its dependencies.

 Build libbpf
 ~~~~~~~~~~~~

-The `libbpf <https://github.com/libbpf/libbpf>`_ is a dependency of CNDP.
+The `libbpf <https://github.com/libbpf/libbpf>`_ is a dependency of FGEN.
 Starting with Ubuntu 20.10
 the libbpf libraries can be installed using apt-get.
 For earlier Ubuntu versions, or for users who
 want the latest code, it can be installed from source.